Actindo-AG/Documentation/RetailSuiteAccounting/Operation/03_ManageOpenItems.md

 ![Open items for an account](/Assets/Screenshots/RetailSuiteAccounting/Book/OpenItems/AccountSelected.png "[Open items for an account]")

 1. Enter a personal account number in the *Contra account* or in the *Account* field.
-Alternatively, click on a booking in the *Bookings* tab.
+Alternatively, click on a booking in the *BOOKINGS* tab.
-The open items recorded in the corresponding account are displayed in the *Open items* tab.
+The open items recorded in the corresponding account are displayed in the *OPEN ITEMS* tab.

 2. Select the *Standard open items view* or the *Show manually cleared open items* radio button to filter the open items displayed as appropriate.